Torey Lovullo: Personal life

-Lovullo graduated from UCLA with a degree in Social Science.
-While at UCLA, he was honored as first-team All-American second baseman by Baseball America, the American Baseball Coaches Association and Sporting News in 1987.
-At the time of his graduation, he held the UCLA career records for home runs (51), hits (266), RBI’s (188), runs scored (211), walks (180), and at bats (856).

-His father, Sam Lovullo, was the producer and co-creator of the long-running syndicated television country comedy variety show Hee Haw and its spinoff series Hee Haw Honeys.
+His father, Sam Lovullo, was a producer of the long-running syndicated television country comedy variety show Hee Haw and its spinoff series Hee Haw Honeys.
 Sam was the producer of many other television shows and specials.
 Before his death in 2017, Sam was the recipient of many awards for his innovative production methods in television.
 He also received many awards in his lifetime for his contributions to several organizations, including receiving the Italian Federation's man of the year award.

-Lovullo has one daughter and two sons.
+Lovullo has one daughter, Taylor, and two sons, Nick and Connor.
 Two children are from his first marriage to Lynn Tobey Goldfield.
 His youngest child is from his current marriage to Kristen Burwell.
-Son Nick Lovullo played baseball professionally during 2013–2021.
+Son Nick Lovullo played baseball professionally from 2013–2021 and is the current manager of the South Bend Cubs of the High-A Midwest League.